 Some crimes create especially powerful and long-lasting emotional and mental impacts.
 These impacts can deeply scar a person, cause anxiety, low self-esteem, feelings of worthlessness, and even cause post-traumatic stress disorder (PTSD).
 Individuals who suffer from these conditions often turn to alcohol as a method of coping, forgetting, or escaping.
 Some crimes lead to painful and permanent physical injury.
 Victims may begin to take alcohol as a painkiller.
 If this self-medication continues or worsens, alcohol dependence can ensue.
 Examples of crimes that can lead to this tragic result include:

 - Child abuse and neglect

 Don’t Let Yourself Be A Victim Or A Perpetrator

 If alcohol abuse is contributing to criminal behavior in your life or your family’s lives, it is imperative that you end the abuse now.
 Because criminal behavior is so common among alcoholics and their families, most treatment facilities are very experienced in dealing with the emotional, financial, and personal toll of crime and its relationship with alcohol.
 They know how to handle the emotional and physical toll of being both the victim and the perpetrator of a crime.
 You have to remember that you can take actions to change your situation and take your life back.

-  To find a rehab facility that will get you or your loved one back, call a treatment provider today.
+To find a rehab facility, call a treatment provider today.